makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * social biases encoded in pretrained representations
   * Complementary to analyzing representational quality
   * with respect to gender, race/ethnicity, and religion
-  * bias is encoded disparately {different in kind} across pretrained models and internal layers even for models with the same training data
+  * bias is encoded differently across pretrained models and internal layers even for models with the same training data
     * dramatic inconsistencies between social bias estimators